imjoy-team/imjoy-rpc/README.md

 api.export(new Plugin())
 ```

 Note that, you need to implement the same encoding and decoding for the two connection peers.
+Otherwise the object will remain undecoded.

 ## Remote Objects